whosonfirst/go-webhookd/README.md

 ##### Dynamic endpoints

-In the future there might be dynamic (or runtime) webhook endpoints but today there are not.
+At some point there might be dynamic (or runtime) webhook endpoints but today there are not.

 In the meantime you can gracefully restart `webhookd` by sending its PID a `USR2` signal which will cause the config file (and all the endpoints it defines) to be re-read.
 It's not elegant but it works.
 For example:

 ```
 $> ./bin/webhookd -config config.json